 audio processor, which can be worn discretely underneath the hair.

 Sound signals are recorded by the BONEBRIDGE’s audio processor and are converted into signals which are transferred through the skin to the implant.
 There the signals are converted into mechanical vibrations.
 The bone then conducts these vibrations

 to the inner ear where they are converted into nerve signals and transmitted to the auditory nerve.

 The BONEBRIDGE offers intact skin technology, which means the skin’s protective functions remain intact because the implant is placed underneath the skin.
 This is also aesthetically beneficial.

 Non-implantable solutions – ADHEAR

 MED-EL Medical Electronics, a leader in implantable hearing solutions, is driven by a mission to overcome hearing loss as a barrier to communication.
 The Austrian-based, privately owned business was co-founded by industry pioneers Ingeborg and Erwin Hochmair, whose ground-breaking research led to the development of the world’s first micro-electronic multi-channel cochlear implant (CI), which was successfully implanted in 1977 and was the basis for what is known as the modern CI today.
 This laid the foundation for the successful growth of the company in 1990, when they hired their first employees.
-To date, MED-EL has grown to more than 2,000 employees and 33 locations worldwide.
+To date, MED-EL has grown to more than 2,200 employees from around 75 nations and 30 locations worldwide.